soukhova/HamONdest-package/README.md

 ## More Information

-Coordinate system of all data:
+Coordinate system of all objects contained in this data-package is as
+shown:

 ``` r
 sf::st_crs(Schools_201516_201011)